Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 This place is often called one of the prettiest villages in the South of France, and I can see why.
 It’s a designated UNESCO World Heritage site, and it feels like it.
 Tucked away in a valley, it has this ancient abbey founded way back around 800 AD.
 Wandering through the narrow, winding streets, you really feel the history.
 It’s much smaller and more intimate than Carcassonne, and that’s part of its charm.
 It was a refuge for people centuries ago, and you can feel that sense of history.

 It’s a great spot to just stroll, maybe grab a coffee, and soak in the atmosphere.
-Nearby, you can also explore the Grotte des Demoiselles, some impressive underground caves with cool formations.
+Nearby, you can also explore the Grotte des Demoiselles, an impressive set of underground caves with cool formations.
 It’s a good contrast to the fortified towns.

 Aigues-Mortes: The Walled Medieval Town

 Set amidst the flat, marshy landscape of the Camargue, Aigues-Mortes is a perfectly preserved medieval walled town.
 I remember arriving and seeing those imposing walls rising out of the plains – it’s quite a sight.
-The town is laid out in a grid pattern, which is unusual for the time, and walking along the ramparts gives you fantastic views over the salt pans and the surrounding area.
+The town is laid out in a grid pattern, which was unusual at the time, and walking along the ramparts offers fantastic views over the salt pans and the surrounding area.
 It’s a very different feel from the hill towns.

 Even when it’s busy, which it often is in summer, the fortifications themselves are the main attraction.
 You can walk the entire circuit of the walls, which takes a good hour or so.
 It’s a place that feels very solid and enduring.
 The history here is tied to the salt trade and its strategic importance centuries ago.
 It’s a place that really makes you appreciate medieval town planning and defense.

-These medieval strongholds and villages offer a tangible connection to the past.
-They stand as testaments to the region’s complex history, from religious conflicts to strategic defenses, providing a unique glimpse into life centuries ago.
+These medieval strongholds, and villages offer this tangible link to the past.
+They kind of stand as proof of the region’s intricate history, from religious conflicts to strategic defenses, and it all gives a rather unique peek into how people lived centuries ago.

 Navigating The Canal Du Midi